-If you domain goes down, or expires not only does your website go down, but most likely your email as well.
+If your domain goes down or expires not only does your website go down, but most likely your email as well.
 While some businesses can afford to have a website offline for a few days, many, many more cannot go for even a few hours without email.

 The following are the key components to making sure your domain stays active and working:

-Current Credit Card: If you enable auto-renew you need to make sure your credit card is active and not expired.
-Expired credit card are one of the top causes of unwanted domain expiration.
+- Current Credit Card: If you enable auto-renew you need to make sure your credit card is active and not expired.
+Expired credit cards are one of the top causes of unwanted domain expiration.

-Username and password: Another common issue we run into are business owners who don’t know their domain login.
-Sometimes a domain is purchased by your tech provider, family member or someone else – make sure they give you the password and make sure you record it!
+- Username and password: Another common issue we run into is business owners who don’t know their domain login.
+Sometimes a domain is purchased by your tech provider, family member, or someone else – make sure they give you the password and make sure you record it!

 There you have it!
 8 easy tips to help you eliminate domain headaches down the road, and ensure your website, and other reliant servers like email stay active.